meilisearch/documentation/learn/cookbooks/railway.md

 [Railway](https://railway.app) is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

 Railway aims to be the simplest way to develop, deploy, and diagnose issues with your application.
-Railway offers additional features that are worth exploring.

 ## Requirements